Why are Chick-fil-A Franchise Fees so Cheap?

 REAL-ESTATE FIRST MONTH’S RENT

 They allow leases and sublease traditional restaurant premises to their Operators.
-The business terms for these leases and subleases vary depending on the location of the Chick-fil-A Restaurant.
+The business terms for these leases and subleases vary depending on the location of the Chick-fil-A restaurant.

 PREMISE INSURANCE